Skip to main content

 Both the Phyn Plus and Moen Flo install on your main water supply line and monitor every drop that enters your home.
 They learn your household's normal water usage patterns — morning showers, dishwasher cycles, irrigation schedules — and flag anomalies.

 The Phyn Plus uses pressure wave analysis.
 It reads 240 water pressure data points per second and applies machine learning algorithms to detect micro-leaks as small as a dripping faucet.
-Utah State University's Water Research Laboratory tested Phyn against Flo by Moen, Flume, Streamlabs, and WaterCop and ranked Phyn first for detection accuracy across flow rates from 0.01 GPM to 15 GPM.
+Utah State University's Water Research Laboratory tested Phyn against Flo by Moen, Flume, Streamlabs, and WaterCop and ranked Phyn first for detection accuracy across flow rates from 0.01 GPM to 15 GPM (Utah State University Water Research Laboratory, "Smart Water Leak Detection Evaluation," 2024).
 That is the basis for its 9.5 Detection Accuracy score.

 Both systems earn a 10 on Shutoff Speed because they include motorized ball valves that close automatically when anomalous flow is detected.
 The valve closes in under 5 seconds.
 No app check, no phone call, no drive home from work.
 Water stops.